capralifecycle/liflig-messaging/README.md

 #### Long-running services

 For a long-running service, you'll use `MessagePoller`.
-You pass your `MessageProcessor` to its constructor, and call `poller.start()` on application start-up.
+You pass your `MessageProcessor` to its constructor, and call `messagePoller.start()` on application start-up.
 You also have to pass a `Queue` implementation - if you use `liflig-messaging-awssdk`, you can use the `SqsQueue` implementation for AWS SQS (Simple Queue Service).

 ```kotlin
 import no.liflig.messaging.MessagePoller